iAmKankan/MachineLearning_With_Python/Supervised/SVM/README.md

 > * SVMs are particularly well suited for classification of complex _small_- or _medium-sized_ datasets.
 > * SVM is a [non-probabilistic][] binary linear classifier. [_Wiki_][2]
 > * Although methods such as _`Platt scaling`_ exist to use SVM in a probabilistic classification setting.[_Wiki_][2]
+* Unlike Logistic Regression classifiers, SVM classifiers do not output probabilities for each class.
 * It is one of the most popular models in Machine Learning, prior to Neural Network for pictures and videos SVM was used intensively.
 ### Linear SVM Classification
 * The following picture is a demonstration why we need a Linear SVM Classifier.